NeoGolightly/GADesignSystem/Sources/GADesignSystem/GADesignSystem.docc/GADesignSystem.md

     @Available(iOS, introduced: "17.0")
 }

-An iOS and macOS design system for the city of goslar
+An iOS and macOS design system for the City of Goslar

 ## Overview